jasontoups-dfinity/react-component-library/memory-bank/systemPatterns.md

 ## State Management

-The React Playground uses a simple and pragmatic approach to state management:
+The React Component Library uses a simple and pragmatic approach to state management:

 1. **Component State**: Local state using React's `useState` and `useReducer` hooks
 2. **Context API**: For sharing state between related components